The Guide

 Key Default What it does

 grace_period 60 Minutes drain mode must be active before it becomes an alert.
 During the grace period, the status is "Grace" and exit code is 0.
+Performance thresholds may independently promote the status to "Warning" (any warning) or "Alert" (any critical).

 retention_days 90 Days to keep audit records.
 Maximum 365.
 Older records are pruned daily.